D04: The Role of a Lietime

 BAJANKLES: How about that?
 You get to smooch with Marlin Forfor.
 Not bad.

 BAJANKLES: Well, you're on studio property, buddy, and if you don't do what we say, you could be executed.
 That's the studio system.
-That's the studio system.

-ZAPZOP: Wow.
+ZAPZOP: Oh.
+Wow.
 Okay.

 MARLIN FORFOR: Well, I'm going back to the tank because I'm half fish.

-[Marlin galumphs back to her tank.]
+[Marlin galumphs back to her tank]

 ZAPZOP: Okay.
+What kind of—

 BLEEZ: Yes, you are.
 Yes, you are, my darling.